 This course provides an in-depth review of the characteristics of successful health insurance plans with emphasis on cost containment and premium control techniques.
 Emphasis will be placed on learning various cost containment and quality improvement tools of an effective delivery system and how to apply those tolls to different delivery structures.
 The relationship between shared risk and behavior change is explored as well as basic concepts of health insurance underwriting and the essentials of a successful provider payer partnership.
 Lecture 3 (Fall).

 Total Semester Credit Hours

-To be considered for admission to the advanced certificate in health care finance, candidates must fulfill the following requirements:
+To be considered for admission to the Health Care Finance Adv.
+Cert. program, candidates must fulfill the following requirements:

 International applicants whose native language is not English must submit one of the following official English language test scores.
 Some international applicants may be considered for an English test requirement waiver.

 International students below the minimum requirement may be considered for conditional admission.
 Each program requires balanced sub-scores when determining an applicant’s need for additional English language courses.

 The online Health Care Finance Advanced Certificate can only be completed part-time, taking one or two courses per term.
 The average time to completion is one year.
 All courses in the online Health Care Finance Advanced Certificate are offered asynchronously with the opportunity to participate in 1-2 synchronous class sessions with the course instructor.
 For specific details about the delivery format and learning experience, contact the Program Contact listed on this page.
 RIT does not offer student visas for online study.

 The online Health Care Finance Adv.
 Cert. is a designated online degree program that is billed at a 43% discount from our on-campus rate.
 View the current online tuition rate.